iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 means that minimal formalities are required.

-`dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry bootstrapping DVC manually.
-This creates a simple `dvc.yaml` file for you, as well as other other <abbr>metafiles</abbr>
+`dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry about bootstrapping DVC manually.
+This creates a simple `dvc.yaml` file for you, as well as other other
-with sane default values.
-For more control `dvc exp init --interactive` (or `-i`) will prompt you with a few simple questions to populate the aforementioned DVC metafiles.
+<abbr>metafiles</abbr> with sane default values.
+For more control
+`dvc exp init --interactive` (or `-i`) will prompt you with a few simple questions to populate the aforementioned DVC metafiles.

 One of the important steps this takes care of is to [codify a pipeline] (even if it has a single <abbr>stage</abbr> that represents your entire process).
 Other